1602/jugglingdb/README.md

 Now all common logic described in `./lib/*.js`, and database-specific stuff in `./lib/adapters/*.js`.
 It's super-tiny, right?

-## Project status

-This project was written in one weekend (1,2 oct 2011), and of course does not claim to be production-ready, but I plan to use this project as default ORM for RailwayJS in nearest future.
-So, if you are familiar with some database engines - please help me to improve adapter for that database.

-For example, I know, mysql implementation sucks now, 'cause I'm not digging too deep into SequelizeJS code, and I think it would be better to replace sequelize with something low-level in nearest future, such as `mysql` package from npm.

 ## Contributing

 If you have found a bug please write unit test, and make sure all other tests still pass before pushing code to repo.